nazar0309/epic_merch/SEO_MARKETING.md

 ## Introduction

-**Pro Gaming Gear** specializes in high-performance **gaming keyboards, mice, and headphones** for gamers, streamers, and esports professionals.
+**Epic Merch** specializes in high-performance **gaming keyboards, mice, and headphones** for gamers, streamers, and esports professionals.
 Our mission is to provide **top-tier peripherals** that enhance gaming performance, comfort, and style.

 ### 1. Objectives